Desktop As A Service (DAAS)

 Productivity Gains That Executives Are Actively Measuring

-Companies once treated DAAS as a convenience.
-Now it is measured in business outcomes.
-Organizations adopting DAAS frequently report:
+Companies once treated DaaS as a convenience, now, it is measured in business outcomes.
+Organizations adopting DaaS frequently report:

 • Faster onboarding, sometimes within hours instead of days, because new employees can be provided with a secure desktop immediately.